UWINTWALI/Expense_Tracker_App/README.md

 ## Requirements:

 ### User Authentication and Authorization:
-        Implement user authentication on the backend without using JWT.
+        Implement user authentication on the backend.
         Create API endpoints for user login and registration.
         Use sessions or cookies to manage user sessions securely.